citizenfx/fivem-docs/content/scripting-manual/runtimes/lua.md

 FiveM supports the general purpose programming language Lua as one of its scripting languages.
 Lua is a very easy language to learn, simple to use and fast to write.
 To use Lua, just use `.lua` in your scripts file extensions.

 A modified version of [Lua 5.3][luadocs] is used in FiveM, called _CfxLua_.
-This version is includes some of the modifications the [Grit game engine][grit] introduced:
+This version includes some of the modifications the [Grit game engine][grit] introduced:

 - [Support for relative path literals](#relative-path-literals)